apify/apify-docs/sources/platform/storage/key_value_store.md

 ---

 The key-value store is simple storage that can be used for storing any kind of data.
-It can be JSON or HTML documents, zip files, images, or simply strings.
+It can be JSON or HTML documents, zip files, images, or strings.
 The data are stored along with their [MIME content type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types/Common_types).

 Each Actor run is assigned its own key-value store when it is created.
 The store contains the Actor's input, and, if necessary, other data such as its output.